 Dig in — Find a quiet room away from distractions to have the interview.
 Turn off your email (avoid the “ding!” of new mail) and other programs.

+Take it slow — Video job interviews are the next best thing to being there, but there can be a time delay during calls.
 Be sure to speak slowly, even waiting a few beats after you finish a sentence.
 Otherwise, you and the interviewer could be constantly talking over each other.
 Awkward!

-Show your personality -- It’s not easy to get a “real feel” for a person through a video job interview.
+Show your personality — It’s not easy to get a “real feel” for a person through a video job interview.
 Video provides a general impression, but a person’s subtleties are difficult to detect.
 Make sure to get comfortable in front of the computer screen so your personality shines through cyberspace.